AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

    Oder

-   Manually download at.js 2.x using the Target UI and deploy it using the [method of your choice](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).
+   Manuelles Herunterladen von at. js 2.*x* mit der Target-Benutzeroberfläche verwenden und sie mithilfe der [Methode Ihrer Wahl bereitstellen](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).

 ## Nicht mehr unterstützte Funktionen von at.js

-Es gibt mehrere Funktionen, die in at.js 2.x nicht mehr unterstützt werden.
+There are several functions that have been deprecated in at.js 2.*x*.

 >[!IMPORTANT]
 >
->Sind diese veralteten Funktionen weiterhin auf Ihrer Site, wenn Sie at.js 2.x implementieren, werden in der Konsole Warnungen angezeigt.
-Der empfohlene Ansatz bei der Aktualisierung besteht darin, die Implementierung von at.js 2.x in einer Staging-Umgebung zu testen und alle in der Konsole protokollierten Warnungen sorgfältig zu prüfen und die veralteten Funktionen auf die neuen Funktionen von at.js 2.x zu übertragen.
+>If these deprecated functions are still used on your site when at.js 2.*x* is deployed, you will see console warnings.
+The recommended approach when upgrading is to test the deployment of at.js 2.*x* in a staging environment and make sure to go through each and every warning that has been logged in the console and translate the deprecated functions to new functions introduced in at.js 2.*x*.

 Sie finden die veralteten Funktionen und das zugehörige Gegenstück unten.
 Eine vollständige Liste der Funktionen finden Sie unter [„at.js“-Funktionen](/help/c-implementing-target/c-implementing-target-for-client-side-web/cmp-atjs-functions.md).

 >[!NOTE]
->at.js 2.x blendet mit `mboxDefault` markierte Elemente nicht mehr automatisch aus.
+>at.js 2.** x blendet mit `mboxDefault` markierte Elemente nicht mehr automatisch aus.
 Kunden müssen daher die Pre-Hide-Logik entweder manuell auf der Site selbst oder über einen Tag-Manager verwalten.

 ### mboxCreate(mbox,params)